The World Heritage Convention

 Useful bodies and contacts in the UK

-- Historic England provide advice on the implementation of the World Heritage Convention in relation to cultural sites across the UK.
+- Historic England provides advice on the implementation of the World Heritage Convention in relation to cultural sites across the UK.
 Historic England engages with UNESCO and the World Heritage Centre on new or revised policies, guidance, and reporting and monitoring processes.
-In England, Historic England provides advice to owners and decision-makers about proposed changes that relate to World Heritage.
+In England, Historic England provides advice to owners and decision-makers about proposed changes that relate to World Heritage